This post was originally published on Jan. 27, 2016, and was updated on March 19, 2018, and Jan. 25, 2019.

-The first quarter of a new year is coming to a close, and if you own a business, you might be itching to move forward with exciting plans to take your business to the next level.
-That’s great — but don’t move so fast that you forget to take care of your self-employment taxes for 2017.
+It’s a new year so, if you own a business, you might be itching to move forward with exciting plans to take your business to the next level.
+That’s great — but don’t move so fast that you forget to take care of your self-employment taxes for 2018.

 Do you owe self-employment taxes?